MEI Travel Banner Ad

 The ships are also filled with some of the best parties at sea, including an energetic pajama party and the not-to-be-missed Scarlet Night.
 This ship-wide activation includes interactive games, circus performances, live music, and an epic dance party in and around the main pool.

 Virgin’s base cruise fare inclusions are somewhere between Viking and mainstream cruise lines.
 The cost of the cruise doesn’t include shore excursions, specialty coffees, or any alcohol.
-However, it does include wifi, gratuities, and fitness classes.
+However, it does include wifi, soda, and fitness classes.

-3. Saga Cruises
+3. Oceania Cruises

 Adults-only ships: All of them

-Saga has two ocean ships and two of its own river ships.
-Plus, there’s several additional river vessels that it charters from other companies.
-The cruise fare includes all onboard restaurants, wifi, fitness classes, gratuities, wine with lunch and dinner, and house spirits, draft beer, mocktails, and soda.
+Saga has two ocean ships and three of its own river ships.
+Plus, there are additional river vessels that it charters from other companies.

 Best Adults Only Cruises

-The ocean ships are just over 58,000 gross tons, carrying 999 passengers each and feature all-balcony cabins.
+The ocean ships are just over 58,000 gross tons, carrying 999 passengers each and featuring all-balcony cabins.
 There’s also a fitness center, spa with thermal suite, a wraparound promenade, and a lido deck with swimming pool.

 Restaurants and bars vary between both ships.
 Options include the 1950s-inspired supper club restaurant The Club by Jools, Coast to Coast seafood restaurant, Nepalese venue Khukuri House, and Amalfi Italian restaurant.
 There’s also a main dining room and The Grill.
 The Grill offers casual options at breakfast and lunch and doubles as another main dining room in the evenings.

-4. P&O Cruises
+5. P&O Cruises

 Adults-only ships: Arcadia and Aurora